phalcon/invo/README.md

 * >= PHP 5.3.3
 * Apache Web Server with mod rewrite enabled
-* Latest Phalcon Framework extension enabled
+* Latest Phalcon Framework extension installed/enabled

 Then you'll need to create the database and initialize schema: